Highpointer/UFOs/README.md

 To return to the original full database listing, clear the Filter Search boxes and refresh the home page.

-Summary: In a summary statement, describe one drawback of this new design and two recommendations for further development.
+#### Summary

+One drawback of this design is that data entry is case-sensitive